kbellebouir/ECSE520/README.md

 }

 Contact
-For questions or issues, please open a GitHub issue or contact the author.
+For questions or issues, please contact the author at kbellebouir@gmail.com